OWLS joyfully gather for its annual conference

 The Organization of WELS Lutheran Seniors (OWLS) met at the Stoney Creek Hotel and Conference Center in Onalaska, Wis., on Oct.
 10-13 for its annual conference.
 The conference revolved around the theme “There Is a River,” based on Psalm 46:4.

 Convention goers were treated to a scenic bus tour of historic La Crosse, Wis., on Tuesday morning.
 Beginning on Tuesday afternoon, attendees enjoyed worship, fellowship, breakout sessions, and three keynote presentations.
 Rev. Timothy Redfield, whose daughter, Libby, was born blind, shared his family’s personal story and the resources available through the Mission for the Visually Impaired.
 Rev. Curtiss Seefeldt talked about how to provide emotional and spiritual support for those affected by dementia.
 Rev. Jon Leach from Truth in Love Ministry spoke about reaching out in love to Mormons.

-For over a decade, the OWLS have used their offerings to support the WELS European Civilian chaplaincy, which serves military personnel and WELS civilians in Europe.
-This year, the OWLS presented Military Services with a check for $52,000 for work in Europe.
-Two convention offerings and record proceeds from a silent auction were directed for next year’s gift to the work of the chaplain in Europe as well.
+The OWLS again designated its offerings to support the WELS European Civilian chaplaincy, which serves military personnel and WELS civilians in Europe.
+This year, the OWLS presented Military Services with a check for $55,000.
+Convention offerings and proceeds from the silent auction, which raised a record $2,564, were directed for next year’s gift to the work of the chaplaincy in Europe.

-The October 2019 OWLS convention for seniors will be held in Galena, Ill.
+The 2023 OWLS convention for seniors will be held Oct.
+10-13 at the Holiday Inn in Stevens Point, Wis.
 The convention is open to all seniors in WELS and the Evangelical Lutheran Synod, regardless of OWLS membership.